Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 2real effects executed during vote: 0Self-consistency multiplies model and read-only tool work by the number of samples.
 It can support a reviewable recommendation, but it isn't permission to repeat writes.

 Self-consistency samples many trajectories in parallel and votes.
 Reflexion (Shinn et al., 2023)[7] takes the opposite approach across attempts: when a trajectory fails, the agent writes a short natural-language reflection on why it failed and stores that note in memory, then retries with the reflection added to its context.
 The original paper calls this "verbal reinforcement learning," because the agent improves through written self-critique rather than weight updates.
-On the HumanEval coding benchmark, Reflexion reported 91% pass@1, above the 80% GPT-4 baseline the paper cites.
+On the HumanEval coding benchmark, Reflexion reported 91% pass@1, above the 80% GPT-4 baseline reported in the same paper.

-The mechanism fits the order-recovery example directly.
-Suppose a ReAct attempt closes a non-delivery ticket using a stale carrier scan, and an evaluator flags it as wrong.
-A Reflexion-style agent records a lesson such as "don't trust a carrier scan older than 24 hours; check for a fresher event first," then carries that lesson into the next attempt.
-Reflexion works best when three conditions hold: you get a clear pass or fail signal, the lessons stay short and task-specific, and retries are allowed.
+The mechanism fits the deployment-debugging example directly.
+Suppose a ReAct attempt declares a release fixed after reading one stale CI log, and an evaluator flags it as wrong because the targeted test still fails.
+A Reflexion-style agent records a note such as "verify the current run before proposing a deploy retry," then carries that note into the next attempt.
+Reflexion works best when three conditions hold: you get a clear pass or fail signal, the notes stay short and task-specific, and retries are allowed.
 It's a memory technique layered on top of ReAct, not a replacement control loop.

 1from dataclasses import dataclass, field